acherry-io/dev-container-base/README.md

 - **USERNAME** - user that is logged in on the host
 - **USER_UID** - uid of logged in user
+- **USER_GID** - gid to use to create group inside of image for user

-Uses Ubuntu as a base to create an image that will represent our development environment.
-An OpenSSH server is installed and configured as the route to access the development environment. zsh shell, Neovim, curl, and git are installed as assumed base offerings of the image.
+Uses a Debian as a base to create an image that will represent our development environment.
+An OpenSSH server is installed and configured as the route to access the development environment.
+A handful of packages are installed as a base offerings of the image.
 When the container is started, sshd is the foreground process that will keep the container alive.

-The dev user is created with passed in uid which will become relevant in the compose.yaml file.
+The dev user is created with passed in **USER_UID** and assigned a new group with the passed in **USER_GID** which will become relevant when building the home directory for the container.
 The **USER** passed in will be the name used for the create account and the home directory

 ### compose.yaml